-NEC members can view outages 24-hours a day, seven days a week from the comfort of their office, home, car or anywhere you can access the internet.
+NEC members can now view outages 24-hours a day, seven days a week from the comfort of their office, home, car or anywhere you can access the internet.

-The outage viewer can be found in the Storm Center located on the NEC website at www.nueceselectric.org/ stormcenter.
-On the NEC Storm Center, you will find emergency and local weather links, the 2021 South Texas Hurricane Guide, and power restoration FAQs and updates.
+The outage viewer can be found in the Storm Center located on the NEC website, www.nueceselectric.org.